-• (6) Neither parent shall threaten to limit or terminate visitation rights with the other parent, to change custody or to withhold support as a form of discipline or punishment of the child(ren).
+(6) Neither parent shall threaten to limit or terminate visitation rights with the other parent, to change custody or to withhold support as a form of discipline or punishment of the child(ren).

-(7) Each parent will provide the other parent with the name, address and telephone number of where the child(ren) will be located during visitation prior to the visitation and when the child(ren) are on vacations away from their residence for more that two (2) consecutive days visiting another person or area.
-If unknown in advance, the information shall be provided by telephone upon arrival within 8 hours of arrival at the destinations.
+(7) Each parent will provide the other parent with the name, address and telephone number of where the child(ren) will be located during visitation prior to the visitation and when the child(ren) are on vacations away from their residence for more than two (2) consecutive days visiting another person or area.
+If unknown in advance, the information shall be provided by telephone upon arrival within eight (8) hours of arrival at the destinations.

-- ?? - (8) Neither parent shall involve the child(ren) in decisions regarding visitation unless the child(ren) have attained twelve (12) years old or older.
-All visitation plans and conversations shall be conducted solely between the parents until the child(ren) (has)(have) reached at least twelve (12) years of age.
+(8) Neither parent shall involve the child(ren) in decisions regarding visitation unless the child(ren) have attained twelve (12) years of age or older.
+All visitation plans and conversations shall be conducted solely between the parents until the child(ren) (has) (have) reached at least twelve (12) years of age.
 The final decisions are to be made by the parents and not the child(ren).
 The primary residential parent is expected to encourage and assist in visitation with the secondary residential parent.
-Neither parent shall plan activities for the child(ren) which will conflict or interfere with the visitation schedule of the other parent unless discussed and agreed upon in advance, with make-up time agreed upon as appropriate in advance.
+Neither parent shall plan activities for the child(ren) which will conflict or interfere with the visitation schedule of the other parent unless discussed and agreed upon in advance, with makeup time agreed upon as appropriate in advance.
 Both parents must be sensitive to the developmental needs of the child(ren) and understand the child(ren)'s needs to be involved in school, social, church and other extracurricular activities such as sports, dance lessons and recitals, music lessons, school functions, and the like.
-The parents shall cooperate to accommodate the child(ren)'s neither it is possible to do so without undue disruption of the secondary residential parent's visitation with the child(ren).
-The secondary residential parent is schedules.
+The parents shall cooperate to accommodate the child(ren)'s activities if it is possible to do so without undue disruption of the secondary residential parent's visitation with the child(ren).
+The secondary residential parent shall have the option to transport the child(ren) to and from any such functions or events if there is a conflict with visitation schedules.

-• (9) The parents shall not encourage the child(ren) to call a new spouse or companion "Father," "Dad," "Mother," "Mom," or similar names, as such is normally detrimental to the relationship between the parents and may confuse and adversely affect the child(ren).
-A substitute name such as stepdad etc. shall be suggested and encouraged.
+(9) The parents shall not encourage the child(ren) to call a new spouse or companion "Father", "Dad", "Mother", "Mom", or similar names, as such is normally detrimental to the relationship between the parents and may confuse and adversely affect the child(ren).
+A substitute name such as step-dad, etc., shall be suggested and encouraged.
 A new spouse or companion shall not confront or attempt to interfere with the other parent's contacts or visitation with the child(ren) and each parent is expected to prevent any such confrontation or interference.
 The parents are expected to converse directly with each other concerning ALL MATTERS in a divorce or separation judgment or order.
 However, if there has been past violence or intimidation between the parents, the new spouse or companion may handle the contact but shall be courteous, respectful, non-adversarial and non-threatening in doing so.
 The other parent shall not be adversarial or hostile to the new spouse or companion but shall be courteous, polite, respectful and non-threatening.
-The child(ren) shall not be allowed to use the last name of a new spouse or companion at school or otherwise without written consent of the secondary residential parent or court order.
+The child(ren) shall not be allowed to use the last name of the new spouse or companion at school or otherwise without written consent of the secondary parent or court order.

-• (10) Except in the event of an emergency, neither parent shall remove the child(ren) from day care or school for visitation or otherwise unless agreed upon in advance by the parents so that the day care facility or school may be properly notified.
+(10) Except in the event of an emergency, neither parent shall remove the child(ren) from day care or school for visitation or otherwise unless greed upon in advance by the parents so that the day care facility or school may be properly notified.